-Watershed model demonstrates stormwater runoff pollution and its environmental effects
+Watershed model demonstrates stormwater run-off pollution and its environmental effects

 The EnviroScape® model is a tabletop, interactive example of our Skagit Watershed.
-In this hour long presentation, your students will learn what the definition of a watershed is, discuss sources of water pollution, as well as demonstrate the two types of pollution; point and nonpoint source.
-They will then see and discuss what takes place on the model when it rains.
-Following the demonstration, the students will develop ways to mitigate the water pollution/runoff issues.
+During the hour-long presentation, your students will learn the definition of a watershed, discuss sources of water pollution, as well as assist in demonstrating the two types of pollution; point and nonpoint source.
+They view and discuss what takes place on the model when it "rains."
+Following the demonstration, the students develop ways to mitigate the water pollution/runoff issues.
 This model offers a hands-on, visual approach to learning and discussing water quality, land use, ecosystem health, fish and wildlife habitat, and a variety of other environmental science issues.
 Skagit CD staff are available to present to your classroom at no charge.